Understanding the neural computations supporting visual perception

 Funding

-Additional support was provided by the Carney Institute for Brain Science, the Center for Vision Research (CVR), and the Center for Computation and Visualization (CCV).
-We acknowledge the Cloud TPU hardware resources that Google made available via the TensorFlow Research Cloud (TFRC) program as well as computing hardware supported by NIH Office of the Director grant S10OD025181.
+Additional support is provided by the Carney Institute for Brain Science and the Center for Computation and Visualization (CCV) (via NIH Office of the Director grant S10OD025181.)
+We acknowledge the Cloud TPU hardware resources that Google graciously makes available via the TensorFlow Research Cloud (TFRC) program.